THAT TRANSLATES INTO

 The field of Computer Engineering is constantly evolving.
 BS.CPE students can choose up to six technical elective courses that apply toward their degree.
 This allows them to keep pace with their primary areas of interest while still adhering to a core set of classes.
 During the four-year program, students learn to analyze, design, implement, and troubleshoot both hardware and software systems, master a variety of programming languages, and build software.
 In the full-year capstone project course, they plan, manage, and build a system that incorporates much of the hardware and software knowledge they have gained so far.
 This experience gives them a solid foundation for launching their careers.

-In addition to all of the Program Educational Objectives included in the associate program, the educational objectives for graduates of the Bachelor of Science in Computer Engineering Technology program include:
+In addition to all of the objectives included in the associate program, the educational objectives for graduates of the Bachelor of Science in Computer Engineering Technology program include:

-The Student Outcomes are for a graduate with a Bachelor of Science in Computer Engineering Technology to be able to:
+A student with a Bachelor of Science in Computer Engineering Technology will be able to:

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 2016 Median Pay (Computer & IT Occupations) vs. National Median for All occupations (2016), Source: BLS

 We would love to meet you and personally introduce you to the Vermont Tech community.